2dgirlismywaifu/NewsApp-Spring-Api/README.md

         return (*env)->NewStringUTF(env, "<input your encode key here>");
     }
     ```
-12. Now project is ready to build and install in your physical device and Google Android emulator 💕💕💕💕💕💕💕 .
+12. Now project is ready to build and install in your physical device and Google Android emulator.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>